 Technology has moved on with tripods just as with digital cameras, and the new Calumet Carbon Fibre Tripod build gives incredible stiffness and strength in a very light weight.
 The 8x refers to the number of carbon fibre layers used to build the tripod legs, and trust me, 8 makes it strong.
 The matching head drops smoothly into the tripod top and the pair work perfectly for the weight of my camera, which is 8Kg plus.
 A range of different heads are available to suit light (or heavier!) cameras.

 Calumet has a range of tripods and it is important to choose the right one for your needs if you want to get the most out of it.
-Small table tops tripods are available from Calumet that off the stability you need for shots, but are only suitable for small cameras or a GoPro.
+Small table tops tripods are available from Calumet that may help to provide the stability you need for shots, but they are only suitable for small cameras or a GoPro.
 As with most things, you need to choose the right tool for the job.

 So Why a Tripod?

 Almost all bloggers, especially food bloggers, have a tripod.
 It is an invaluable tool that is used to fix your cameras focus on an item and allow a decent exposure setting.

 Some people say that digital cameras can process images so well and fast these days that you don’t need a tripod for regular shots.
 This is certainly true if you are just a ‘snapper’.
 But it shows how they completely misunderstand how their camera works or what they could get out of it.

 In good light, any digital camera will take a picture at a high speed, high aperture (maximum focus) and a low ISO (low ISO means it won’t look grainy)